Exhibits

 Finch

-The Headwaters Science Center have approximately sixteen finches in an aviary near the front entrance.
+HSC has had up to sixteen finches in an aviary near the front entrance.
 There are multiple species present, which invites conversations about how animals interact with one another in the wild.
 The fact that there are multiple species, but they are all still “finches” also invites conversations about how we categorize animals into groups.

 Freshwater Aquariums